sujin2f/Plugin-Manager/readme.txt

 == Description ==

 If your plugin admin page had so many items, you would be struggle to manage them.
 Make them categorized with this plugin :D
+* Update Warning : If you update from 4.0.0 to 5.0.0, some grouping configuration could be disappeared.
+Sorry about it.

 == Installation ==